-You can do just about everything right in a job or internship search but still meet with frustration if you have neglected to build relationships with people.
+You can do just about everything right in a job or internship search but still meet with frustration if you've neglected to build relationships with people.

 Where to start building your network